Paving the road for autonomous mobility

 What is needed to make autonomous vehicles an integral part of our mobility system?

-Session 1: Inspiration from the field
+1. Inspiration from the field

 In this presentation we will present the approach and lessons learned from implementing the first fully autonomous transport system and living lab at Terhills